 While the full-pay versions of video poker can give the player an edge over the house, casinos also have plenty of low-pay versions designed to offer lesser payouts and therefore greater profits for the house.
 Luckily, you can spot these machines by looking at their pay tables, and it’s always wise to steer clear of them in favor of the more generous machines.

-Now that you understand the basics of the game, you can play free video poker online like a pro.
-Even though you won’t increase your bankroll this way, it will prepare you for the day when you decide to visit your favorite casino and put some real money on the line.
-Just remember to manage your bankroll and utilize perfect strategy, and you should walk away a winner more often than not.
+Now that you understand the basics of the game, you can play video poker for real cash online just like a pro.
+Even though you won’t increase your bankroll this way, it will prepare you for the day when you decide to visit your favorite casino and put some real money on the line

 The game of video poker got off to a slow start, but it began to pick up momentum in 1981.
-With his newfound success, Si was able to take Sircoma public, and it’s now known around the globe as IGT (or International Game Technology).
-Video poker is still going strong, and a visit to any casino will reveal hundreds of variations and even more pay tables.
+Electronic video poker allowed for bigger jackpots and more variety in pay tables, which increased interest in the game.
+With his newfound success, Si was able to take Sircoma public.